 “What can you do to improve your watershed?”

 - Participating schools and clubs are eligible for $11,000

 - Students who implement their ideas are eligible for $10,000

-In total, students competed for over $6,000 cash rewards and participating schools were eligible for over $11,000 cash rewards.
-Agrium also provides $10,000 in funding to help implement students’ ideas and all contest participants are encouraged to apply.
+In total, students compete for over $6,000 cash rewards and participating schools are eligible for over $11,000 cash rewards.
+Agrium also provides $10,000 in funding to help implement students’ ideas.

 Thank you to the Community Partners who help make CARING FOR OUR WATERSHEDS a success!